DylanMeeus/springboot_jwt_blog/_posts/2015-08-31-an-introduction-to-microservices-usage-patterns.markdown

 <br>

 ## Things to keep in mind
+Now that we have a good idea of how microservices compare to the alternatives, here is a list of things we need to keep in mind when designing our microservice-based architecture.
+Don't worry if this seems too abstract, we will deal we all of these concerns in a systematic way throughout this series of posts.

 - **Cross-cutting concerns** must be implemented in a way that microservices need not deal with details regarding problems outside their specific scope.
 For instance, authentication can be implemented as part of any API gateway or proxy.
 - **Data sharing** is hard.
 Microservices tend to favor per-service, or per-group databases that can be updated directly.
 When doing data-modelling for your application, see if this way of doing things fits your application.
 For sharing data between databases, it may be necessary to implement an internal process that handles internal updates and transactions between databases.
 It is possible to share a single database between many microservices, just keep in mind that this may limit or options when needing to scale in the future.
 - **Availability**: microservices, by virtue of being isolated and independent, need to be monitored to detect failures as early as possible.
 In a big software stack, one service that goes down may go unnoticed for some time.
 Account for this when picking your software stack for managing services.